 Microsoft is also investing heavily in Power BI, and they’re closing the small gaps in their functionality extremely fast.
 All of those little issues some users have with Power BI are going to disappear sooner rather than later.

 Power BI Weaknesses

-As I’ve mentioned, Tableau still has the slight edge on Power BI when it comes to the very minutiae of product functionality; mostly due to their 10-year head start.
+As I’ve mentioned, Tableau still has the slight edge on Power BI when it comes to the minutiae of product functionality; mostly due to their 10-year head start.
 But perhaps Power BI’s greatest weakness is its lack of deployment flexibility.

 Power BI is only available on a SaaS model.
 You must have Power BI in the cloud, and you must rent the licensing per-user, per-month.
 If your business intelligence project doesn’t allow for that – whether it’s because you have concerns over data security, you need a more customizable solution, or otherwise – Power BI just won’t fit your needs.

 I also mentioned that Tableau works well for users with large amounts of data and for users that want on-premise systems.
 You should be aware that there are some new features being added to Power BI via Power BI Premium that help catch Microsoft up to Tableau in the areas of large datasets and on-premise capabilities – but Power BI Premium adds significant cost, and these features are relatively new.
 Tableau still reigns in these areas.